 Our happy place usually involves chocolate—the more, the better.
 This recipe does chocolate right, and you don’t even have to pull out a cake pan.
 Five minutes and you have a perfectly cooked brownie begging for a scoop of ice cream.
 Just be careful to not overcook, or it’ll get tough and rubbery.

-For the citrus fans who don’t go gaga over chocolate, this one’s for you.
-Plan for about one lemon per mug cake—the rest of the ingredients you should already have on hand.
+For the citrus fans who don’t go gaga over chocolate, this speckled beauty is for you.
 It’s the perfect blend of sour and sweet, ready in minutes.

 It doesn’t get simpler than this—only a few ingredients, a mug, and a microwave.
 You can even leave out the crust if you’re in the mood for pure pumpkin.
 You can use regular sugar or stevia, but we like maple syrup or honey best.